Dave Havern

-David Havern is an American football coach and former player.
+David Havern is an American college football coach and former player.
 He was a quarterback for the University of Pittsburgh football team in the 1960s, a Dapper Dan award winner, who would hold the school passing records before the arrival of Dan Marino in 1979.
 More recently, Havern was a mentor to St. Louis Rams quarterback Marc Bulger when Bulger was attending Pitt's rival, West Virginia.

 Havern was the head football coach of the Shady Side Academy bull dogs in Pittsburgh.
 He retired in 2017, but remains a football consultant and mentor.